 The Kinkaku is a gilded three-story structure.
-The ground floor (known as Hōsuiin) is built in the shinden-zukuri (寝殿造) architectural style, and has at the rear altars with images of the Buddha Amida with two flanking bodhisattvas, Musō Soseki, and Yoshimitsu.
-The middle floor (called Chōonkaku) is represenative of the buke-zukuri (武家造, “samurai-style”) and holds images of the bodhisattva Kannon and the Four Heavenly Kings (四天王 shitennō).
-The top floor (the Kukyōchō) follows the shariden (舎利殿, a reliquary hall used to enshrine the relics of Buddha) style and originally contained images of Amida with twetny-five attendant bodhisattvas, which were all lost during the sixteenth century.
+The ground floor (known as Hōsuiin) is built in the shinden-zukuri (寝殿造) architectural style and has at the rear altars with images of the Buddha Amida with two flanking bodhisattvas, Musō Soseki, and Yoshimitsu.
+The middle floor (called Chōonkaku) is representative of the buke-zukuri (武家造, “samurai-style”) and holds images of the bodhisattva Kannon and the Four Heavenly Kings (四天王 shitennō).
+The top floor (the Kukyōchō) followed the shariden (舎利殿, a reliquary hall used to enshrine the relics of Buddha) style and contained images of Amida with twenty-five attendant bodhisattvas, which were all lost during the sixteenth century.

 More than half of the Kinkakuji precincts is taken up by a landscape garden, which has a large pond at its centre interspersed with rocks and islets.
 The temple is also renowned for its rich collection of art treasures.

 Daily 09:00 to 17:00.
 Adults 400 JPY, visitors under 18 years of age 300 JPY; pre-school children free.

 Access: Kyoto City Bus 101, 204 or 205 from Kyoto Station to Kinkaku-ji-michi (35 minutes); 12 or 59 to Kinkaku-ji-mae